sweetboss12512/roblox-plugin-profiles/README.md

 Roblox Studio place will have to close for the plugins

 ## Installation
+The releases or something

-Build from source haha, does anyone actually need this?
+## Build from source
 ```bash
 git clone https://github.com/sweetboss12512/roblox-plugin-profiles.git rbx-plugin-profiles
 cd rbx-plugin-profiles